cjerzak/causalimages-software/README.md

           acquireImageRepFxn = acquireImageRepFromMemory,
           conda_env = "tensorflow_m1", # change "tensorflow_m1" to the location of your conda environment containing tensorflow v2 and tensorflow_probability,

-          # inputs to control where results are plotted as PDF or PNGs
+          # inputs to control where visual results are saved as PDF or PNGs
           # (these image grids are large and difficult to display in RStudio's interactive mode)
           plotResults = T,
-          figuresPath = "./Downloads",
+          figuresPath = "~/Downloads",
           printDiagnostics = T,
-          figuresKey = "CausalImagesTutorial"
+          figuresKey = "CausalImagesTutorial",

           # optional arguments for generating transportability maps
           # here, we leave those NULL